Skip to main content

 Climate Change and Blockchain: Editorial for March 2024 issue

-Posted by Arthur C. Petersen on 2024-05-26
+Posted by Arthur C. Petersen on 2024-05-25

 The first issue with the new publisher, Open Library of Humanities, is out!
-[Click here to browse the issue online; click here to view and download a PDF of the entire issue; and to order a printed copy for $8.61 (no-profit-to-journal price) through Amazon, choose one of the following market places: US, UK, DEFRESIT, NL, PL, SE, JP, CA or AU.]
+[Click here to browse the issue online; click here to view and download a PDF of the entire issue; and to order a printed copy for $8.61 (no-profit-to-journal price) through Amazon, choose for instance one of the following market places: US, UK, DEFRESIT, NL, PL, SE, JP, CA or AU.]
 We delayed the release of the March 2024 a bit since we wanted to include a complete thematic section from the sixty-eighth annual summer conference of the Institute on Religion in an Age of Science (IRAS) entitled “The Wizards of Climate Change: How Can Technology Serve Hope and Justice?” at Star Island, New Hampshire, from June 25 to July 2, 2023.
 In this Editorial for the March 2024 issue, you will find brief introductions to the articles included in the issue, as well as an overview of books reviewed in the latest edition of Reviews in Science, Religion and Theology.

 Articles